onurergun316/ADM-HW2/README.md

 1.RQ Exploratory Data Analysis

 2.RQ Let's explore the dataset by finding simple insights into the reviews.
                   - Plot the number of reviews for each application in descending order.
                   - What applications have the best Weighted Vote Score?
                   - Which applications have the most and the least recommendations?
                   - How many of these applications were purchased, and how many were given for free?
+1. A numbered list
+              1. A nested numbered list
+              2. Which is numbered
+          2. Which is numbered

       3.RQ 3 - What is the most common time that authors review an application?
 For example, authors usually write a review at 17:44.
              Create a function that receives as a parameter a list of time intervals and returns the plot the number of reviews for each of the intervals.